Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 - `Database` - performs code generation using the `Company.AppName.Database.xml` configuration and [`Database.xml`](./Scripts/Database.xml) script.
 - `All` - performs all of the above (where each is supported as per set up).

+There are a number of properties that support changes to these template above where they need to be overridden.

 <br/>

 ### Program.cs